Scale-Adaptive Balancing of Exploration and Exploitation in Classical Planning: Existing MCTS-based Classical Planning

+First, UCB1 assumes that all reward random variables, each associated with an arm, have a \emph{shared, known bounds}, where each arm corresponds to each successor node during action selections.
+Heuristic values in classical planning lack such \emph{a priori} known bounds, unlike adversarial games whose rewards are either +1/0 or +1/-1 representing a win/loss.
+Also, usually the range of heuristic values in each subtree of the search tree substantially differ from each other.

+Although \citet{schulte2014balancing} claimed to have addressed this issue by modifying the UCB1, but their modification does not fully address the issue.
+Let us call their variant \emph{\guct-01}.
+It normalizes the first term of the NEC to $[0,1]$ by taking the minimum and maximum among $n$'s siblings sharing the parent $p$.
+Given $M=\max_{n'\in S(p)} h_{\guct}(n')$, $m=\min_{n'\in S(p)} h_{\guct}(n')$, and a hyperparameter $c$, \guct-01 modifies $f_{\text{\guct}}$ into $f_{\guct\text{-01}}$ (\refeq{eq:min-max-normalization}).

+However, the node ordering by the \guct-01's NEC is same when all arms are shifted and scaled by the same amount, thus \guct-01 is identical to the standard UCB1 with a reward range $[0,c(M-m)]$ (\refeq{eq:min-max-normalization-alt}); we additionally note that this version avoids a division-by-zero issue for $M-m=0$.

+Here are two issues of \guct-01: First, \guct-01 does not address the fact that different subtrees have different ranges of heuristic values: When selecting an action, it assumes that all children have the same reward range $[0,c(M-m)]$.
+Although $M-m$ differs among parents, and thus it adjusts its exploration rate in each action selection at a different depth of the tree, it does not do so for each child, thus it is depth-aware but not breadth-aware.
+Second, we expect \guct-01 to explore excessively, because the range $[0,c(M-n)]$ obtained from the data of the entire subtree of the parent is always broader than that of each child, since the parent's data is a union of those from all children.

-Further, in an attempt to improve the performance of [G]\uct, \citet{schulte2014balancing} noted that using the average is ``rather odd'' for planning, and proposed UCT* and GreedyUCT* (GUCT*) which combines $h_{\astar}$ and $h_{\gbfs}$ with LCB1 without statistical justifications.
+Further, in an attempt to improve the performance of [G]\uct, \citet{schulte2014balancing} noted that using the average is ``rather odd'' for planning, and proposed UCT* and GreedyUCT* (GUCT*) which combines Full-Bellman backup with LCB1 without statistical justification.

-These variants only improved over conventional algorithms (e.g., GBFS) when combined with enhancements such as lazy heuristic evaluation and preferred operators and, otherwise, they were outperformed by conventional algorithms.
-Due to the ad-hoc nature of these enhancements, the reason for the performance has been inconclusive, leaving room for improvements and motivations for better theoretical understanding.
-In this paper, we mainly discuss GUCT[*] due to our focus on the agile satisficing setting that does not prioritize the solution quality.
+Finally, these variants failed to improve over traditional algorithms (e.g., GBFS) unless combined with various other enhancements such as deferred heuristic evaluation (DE) and preferred operators (PO).
+The theoretical characteristics of these enhancements are not well understood, rendering their use ad hoc and the reason for \guct-01's performance inconclusive, and motivating a better theoretical analysis.